Abdullahsab3/scala-native-intro/readme.md

 Scala.js) or to native code (using Scala Native).
 This is called cross-compilation.
 It is possible to cross-compile Scala projects to Scala Native using `sbt-crossproject` [^3].
 In order to do so, the project settings need to be modified.
-An option to complie MAF using Scala Native will be added.
-Therefore, MAF will be used to demonstrate how to cross-compile a project using Scala Native.
+Here you can see an example on how to do so:

-In the following needs to be added:
+In `project/plugins` the following needs to be added:

 ``` {.scala language="Scala"}
 addSbtPlugin("org.portable-scala" % "sbt-scala-native-crossproject" % "1.2.0")
 addSbtPlugin("org.scala-native"   % "sbt-scala-native"              % "0.4.9")
 ```

-In the following needs to be added or modified:
+In `build.sbt` the following needs to be added or modified:

 ``` {.scala language="Scala"}
 lazy val maf = crossProject(JVMPlatform, JSPlatform, NativePlatform)